open-component-model/ocm-spec/doc/04-extensions/02-oci.md

 - **`baseUrl`** *string*

   OCI registry reference.
-Thgis is just the hostname, e.g. eu.gcr.io.
+This is just the hostname, e.g. eu.gcr.io.
 Any specific repository can be specified using parameter `subPath`.

 - **`subPath`** (optional) *string*